Cyrille Bayala: Club career

 On 31 August 2016, Bayala signed for Moldovan club Sheriff Tiraspol.

 A year later, on 31 August 2017, Bayala signed for Lens on a four-year contract.
 He moved on loan to Sochaux in January until the end of the season.

 On 15 January 2021, Bayala signed for French club Ajaccio.

+On 9 August 2024, Bayala returned to Moldovan club Sheriff Tiraspol on a free transfer.